marchelbling/marc.helbling.fr/content/post/2013-07-13-interviews.md

 practice, you may have forgotten how [Quicksort](http://en.wikipedia.org/wiki/Quicksort) works.
 Also it is important that you know what you are looking for in your next job.
-This first step is both a technical and a ‘human’ filter and if you sound like you don’t know where you’re going with your carrier, you will likely not look attractive.
+This first step is both a technical and a ‘human’ filter and if you sound like you don’t know where you’re going with your career, you will likely not look attractive.

 # On site interviews